RenqiChen/Social_Science/README.md

-# [Submitted to ICLR2025] <br> Crop Dataset and Benchmark.
+# [Submitted to ICLR2025] <br> Two Heads Are Better Than One: A Multi-Agent System Has the Potential to Improve Scientific Idea Generation.

 ## 👀 Introduction

-This repository contains the code and data for our paper `Empowering and Assessing the Utility of Large Language Models in Crop Science`.
+This repository contains the code for our paper `Two Heads Are Better Than One: A Multi-Agent System Has the Potential to Improve Scientific Idea Generation`.

 We introduce CROP, which includes a novel instruction tuning dataset (Crop dataset) specifically designed to enhance LLMs’ professional capabilities in the crop science sector, along with a benchmark (Crop benchmark) that serves as a comprehensive evaluation of LLMs’ understanding of the domain knowledge. **To the best of our knowledge, Crop dataset is the first-ever instruction tuning dataset in the crop science domain.
 We anticipate that CROP will accelerate the adoption of LLMs in the domain of crop science, ultimately contributing to global food production.**